Kolumba Museum Stands Atop A Long History of Cologne

 Nearly half a century later, Zumthor won an architectural competition to design a museum here.
 The museum was finally completed in 2007—when Böhm was about 87 years old, fit and well.
 Not-so-fun fact, Böhm was reportedly unhappy with the fact that his early work had to be shrouded by the smooth facade of Zumthor’s museum, which, considering he was a fellow designer, is understandable.
 While the building’s qualities are certainly different now—light can no longer enter directly through its original windows, for example—the chapel is not part of the museum’s program and continues to serve its original purpose of worship.

 Zumthor designed the museum with care, constructing it atop the ruins while respecting the history of the site, protecting the remains of Gothic works, and preserving its essence.
-He traced the basic shape of the old church based on the remaining rubbles, continued and patched it with a new structure.
+He traced the basic shape of the old church based on the remaining rubbles, continued, and patched it with a new structure.
 The architect also did not intervene much on the ground floor, leaving the ruins as they were, and instead installing slim cylindrical pillars to support the second floor slab and providing an elevated footbridge that allows visitors to observe the changing history of the past church building.

-Exhibition roomsExhibition rooms.
-Image taken from ArchDaily (cr: Jose Fernando Vazquez).
+Exhibition roomsExhibition rooms (cr: Jose Fernando Vazquez)

 The museum consists of 16 exhibition rooms located on the upper floor.
 There is a narrow hallway as the main staircase, which provides access to connect the two floors.
 With an entirely plain interior, visitors will be “lost” around the exhibition rooms.

-All-plain interiorAll-plain interior.
-Image taken from ArchDaily (cr: Jose Fernando Vazquez).
+All-plain interiorAll-plain interior (cr: Jose Fernando Vazquez)

 In choosing the material, Zumthor seriously took his time before finally deciding on warm gray brick combined with tufts and basalt as the perfect material to unite the pieces of the old building into a new, modern face.
 The bricks are articulated to be perforated to allow light to diffuse inside.
 The design unites fragments of old history into a new medium for conveying history as one complete architecture.

-Perforated wallsPerforated walls.
-Image taken from ArchDaily (cr: Jose Fernando Vazquez).
+Perforated wallsPerforated walls (cr: Jose Fernando Vazquez)

 Office Name